 Take a Hike.
 Join a Crew.
 Hear a Song.
 Make a Rare Find.
 Build a Community.

-During the count, staff, trainees, and volunteers will be stationed at the Lookout to help visitors spot and identify raptors, including broad-winged hawks, redtails, ospreys, and bald eagles.
-Migration typically peaks in mid to late April, especially on days with southerly winds and cloud cover, when counts of more than 100 birds may be seen.
-For raptor enthusiasts and those who cannot make it to Hawk Mountain, daily counts are posted throughout the season at www.hawkmountain.org.
+During the count, Sanctuary staff, trainees, and volunteers will be stationed at the lookouts to help visitors spot and identify raptors including broad-winged hawks, kestrels, vultures, ospreys, and bald eagles.
+An average 18,000 raptors pass the Sanctuary each autumn.
+For raptor enthusiasts and those who cannot make it to Hawk Mountain, daily counts are posted throughout the season at hawkmountain.org.

+Information about all of these programs can be found at hawkmountain.org/events.
 The 2,500-acre Hawk Mountain Sanctuary is the world’s first refuge for birds of prey and is open to the public year-round by trail-fee or membership, which in turn supports the non-profit organization’s raptor conservation mission and local-to-global research, training, and education programs.
-To learn more about Hawk Mountain or other programs, please call 610-756-6961 or visit www.hawkmountain.org.
+To learn more about Hawk Mountain or other programs, please call 610-756-6961 or visit hawkmountain.org.